vicky5124/robo-arc/README.md

     NOTE: if you are using windows, docker requires the hyper-V module to be enabled, which breaks other virualization software like VirtualBox or VMWare.
 If you use any of those software's, consider setting the database on the system natively.

-With a created database and you connected with a user, youll need to create the osu_user table.
+With a created database and you connected with a user, youll need to create different tables, required by the bot.
 ```sql
 CREATE TABLE public.osu_user (
     discord_id bigint NOT NULL,